-Step 1: Access SOLUS through My.QueensU to register in Fall-Winter Term courses
+Step 1: Access SOLUS through My.QueensU to register in courses

 Access the Student On-Line University System (SOLUS) through My.QueensU to register in your courses.
 To select courses, choose the "Select Courses" option at the upper right on the page.

-NOTE: If you have an outstanding debt to the University you will not be allowed to register in Fall-Winter Term courses.
+NOTE: If you have an outstanding debt to the University you will not be allowed to register in courses.

 Step 2: Make your Tuition Payment

 Once you are registered in your course, access SOLUS to view your tuition fees.
-The full amount of your tuition is due on September 1st for courses in September-December and September-April sessions and January 1st for courses in January-April session.
-If you do not make payment by this date you will incur service charges.
+The full amount of your tuition is due by these dates listed below.
+If you do not make payment by these dates, you will incur service charges.